Modern Greek ‘artistic’ music: schools, movements, interactions

 Introduction

 This article discusses the developments in modern Greek ‘artistic’ music between the early 18th and late 20th centuries.
-It focuses on the different music schools or broader music movements, which coexisted in the course of two centuries, as well as their interactions.
-The term ‘artistic’ in given in quotation marks as it relates to a specific genre of Greek music and is not meant to undermine other popular or commercial music genres.
-The discussion primarily focuses on the historical, ideological and political conditions, which impacted on the development of ‘artistic’ music production in modern Greece.
+It focuses on the various music schools and broader musical movements that coexisted over two centuries, and on their interactions.
+The term ‘artistic’ is given in quotation marks as it relates to a specific genre of Greek music and is not meant to undermine other popular or commercial music genres.
+The discussion primarily focuses on the historical, ideological and political conditions which impacted the development of ‘artistic’ music production in modern Greece.

-The paper is divided in five sections.
-The first section discusses the definition of ‘artistic’ music, which can be assigned various interpretations.
+The paper is divided into five sections.
+The first section discusses the definition of ‘artistic’ music, which can be interpreted in various ways.
 It demonstrates the multiplicity of this definition, which coincides with different approaches towards ‘artistic’ creation in specific music genres.

 The definition of ‘artistic’ music

-The definition of ‘artistic’ music in the Greek context is biased and depends on different artistic, ideological, political and social parameters, as well as the scholarly approaches of different chronological periods.
-A general definition of artistic music would include written compositions, recorded with the use of specific methodology and semiography, which allows the material to be accessible for future reference.
+The definition of ‘artistic’ music in the Greek context is biased and depends on a range of artistic, ideological, political, and social parameters, as well as on the scholarly approaches of different historical periods.
+A general definition of artistic music would include written compositions recorded using specific methodologies and semiography, which make the material accessible for future reference.
 Artistic music contrasts with folk music, which follows tradition and is based on orality.
 Unlike artistic music, folk music does not necessarily require ‘literacy’ in order to be studied, recorded and performed (Virvidakis and Lekkas 2003, 60-1).

 Artistic music could also be the product of ‘high culture’, which is consumed by a limited audience, as opposed to ‘mass culture’, which is industrially produced for mass consumption.
-Another feature of ‘artistic’ music is the acceptance and assimilation of modern features, which relate to progressive musical, political, social or ideological developments.
+Another feature of ‘artistic’ music is the acceptance and assimilation of modern features that relate to progressive musical, political, social, or ideological developments.
 In this sense, ‘artistic’ music produces a break with tradition and the past; it adopts new elements and adapts them to contemporary needs (Virvidakis and Lekkas 2003, 60).

 Greek ‘artistic’ music is not necessarily limited to movements of the 19th and 20th centuries.
-Throughout Greek history, there were recorded cases of composers, who introduced a break with the existing traditions of their time.
+Throughout Greek history, there were recorded cases of composers who introduced a break with the existing traditions of their time.
 The work of Ioannis Coucouzelis during the 14th century and the polyphonic compositions of the Palaeologan Renaissance (1261-1453) consist of ‘artistic’ creations of the Late Byzantine period.
-Furthermore, the ‘external melodies’ of the Phanariot community of the 18th century consist of an early form of modern Greek ‘artistic’ music.
+Furthermore, the ‘external melodies’ of the Phanariot community in the 18th century constitute an early form of modern Greek ‘artistic’ music.
 Finally, during the 19th century,

 The Heptanesian musical pursuits

 The production of ‘artistic’ music in the Heptanese remained ‘Westernised’ throughout its historical course.
-This was due to the infiltration of Western features from Crete during the late 17th century, and also due to direct contacts with Venice, which probably continued even after this was conquered by Napoleon in 1797.
-In relation to the Cretan inflences of Heptanesian music, after the fall of Chandax in 1669, a large group of Cretan scholars and artists migrated to the Heptanese, carrying with them the cultural traditions of their homeland.
+This was due to the infiltration of Western features from Crete during the late 17th century, as well as to direct contacts with Venice, which probably continued even after Venice was conquered by Napoleon in 1797.
+In relation to the Cretan influence on Heptanesian music, after the fall of Chandax in 1669, a large group of Cretan scholars and artists migrated to the Heptanese, bringing with them the cultural traditions of their homeland.
 Such traditions included the Westernised polyphonic ecclesiastic music of the 17th century, which was enriched with Intermedia taken from the Cretan theatrical tradition.
-In relation to its direct Western influences, Heptanesian ‘artistic’ music adopted elements from the Italian opera of the 18th century.
-More specifically, the theatre San Giacomo in Corfu used to host such plays from 1773 onwards.
-During the same period, Italian musicians used to visit the Hepranese as members of mobile theatrical groups, who did not only introduce their plays, but also offered courses in music education to local artists.
+In relation to its direct Western influences, Heptanesian ‘artistic’ music adopted elements from 18th-century Italian opera.
+More specifically, the theatre San Giacomo in Corfu hosted such plays from 1773 onwards.
+During the same period, Italian musicians visited the Hebrews as members of mobile theatrical groups that not only presented their plays but also offered music education courses to local artists.
 In that sense, the contacts between the Heptanese and the West generated the right conditions for the creation of a local ‘artistic’ music production, which was based on the conventions and rules of Italian opera (Xanthoudakis 199, 247).

 The ‘artistic’ music of the Heptanese was produced within the broader education system of the Islands, which was organised according to the Italian humanitarian ideas of the 18th century and the broader principles of the European Renaissance.
-The Heptanesian composers had a relatively loose connection with the Byzantine Ecclesiastic tradition, which was, by contrast, strong in mainland Greece; this allowed them to assimilate Western musical influences, which were dominant in Heptanesian music education.
-During the 19th century, a significant number of Heptanesian composers produced ecclesiastical melodies based on Byzantine prototypes, and at the same time, they continued the composition of ‘artistic’ cosmic music based on Western standards.
-At the same period, there were the first attempts to compose Greek operas, which were based on Italian Librettos (Romanou 2003, 381-5).
+The Heptanesian composers had a relatively loose connection with the Byzantine Ecclesiastic tradition, which, by contrast, was strong in mainland Greece; this allowed them to assimilate Western musical influences, which were dominant in Heptanesian musical education.
+During the 19th century, a significant number of Heptanesian composers produced ecclesiastical melodies based on Byzantine prototypes, while continuing to compose ‘artistic’ cosmic music in accordance with Western standards.
+At the same time, the first attempts to compose Greek operas were based on Italian Librettos (Romanou 2003, 381-5).

-The main representative of Heptanesian ‘artistic’ music was Nikolaos Chalkiopoulos-Mantzaros (1795-1872), who was influential to the Heptanesian School due to his patriotic approach.
+The main representative of Heptanesian ‘artistic’ music was Nikolaos Chalkiopoulos-Mantzaros (1795-1872), who was influential within the Heptanesian School for his patriotic approach.
 He composed a plethora of patriotic works, the most important of which is the music to the Hymn To Liberty (Ύμνος εις την Ελευθερία) by Dionysios Solomos, which became Greece’s National Anthem in 1865.
-His students followed the same approach and patriotic thematology: Giuseppe Liberali (1820-1899), who is also known as Josef Liberales, composed a series of operas inspired by the Greek War of Independence (e.g. Rigas Ferraios, Markos Botsaris, The Return of Kanaris).
+His students followed the same approach and patriotic thematology: Giuseppe Liberali (1820-1899), also known as Josef Liberales, composed a series of operas inspired by the Greek War of Independence (e.g., Rigas Ferraios, Markos Botsaris, The Return of Kanaris).
 Spyridon Xyndas (1812-1896) was the first to compose operas on Greek Librettos.
-Finally, Paulus Carrer (1829-1896) produced many operas which were played all over mainland Greece, promoting the same patriotic morale (Romanou 2003, 385-9).
+Finally, Paulus Carrer (1829-1896) wrote many operas that were performed throughout mainland Greece, promoting the same patriotic spirit (Romanou 2003, 385-9).

 ‘Artistic’ music in the modern Greek state

-The first ‘artistic’ pursuits in the modern Greek state began in Athens during the early 19th century and were supported by the Bavarian King Otto.
-During the first years of Otto’s reign, the capital city of Greece used to host German military bands, which preformed frequent open-air concerts (Xanthoudakis 1999, 247).
+The first ‘artistic’ pursuits in the modern Greek state began in Athens during the early 19th century and were supported by King Otto of Bavaria.
+During the first years of Otto’s reign, the capital city of Greece hosted German military bands that performed frequent open-air concerts (Xanthoudakis 1999, 247).
 At the same period, Italian and French theatre troupes used to present popular European operas.
 The first theatre in Athens, the so-called Boukouras Theatre, was built in 1840 in order to host such plays.
 Apart from operas, there were also presentations of other genres of European ‘artistic’ music, mainly compositions by German, Italian and Heptanesian musicians.
-Such music was quickly assimilated by the society and transfused in other regional types of popular art.
-For example, the Greek 19th century romance comedies were inspired by Western prototypes, although their characteristic features were always folk and traditional (Romanou 2003, 393-4).
+Such music was quickly assimilated by the society and infused into other regional types of popular art.
+For example, the Greek 19th-century romance comedies were inspired by Western prototypes, although their characteristic features were always folk and traditional (Romanou 2003, 393-4).

-The promotion of Westernised ‘artistic’ music in the newly-funded Greek state was based on the broader attempt of state ‘Europeanisation’ during that period.
+The promotion of Westernised ‘artistic’ music in the newly funded Greek state was part of the broader attempt at state ‘Europeanisation’ during that period.
 This attempt demanded the ideological bonding between ‘literate’ and folk art traditions, which would lead to the foundation of a new National and official music culture with ‘ethnic’ character.
-This goal was satisfied through the reproduction of Westernised melodies dressed up with Greek lyrics, as for example the first Greek military marches, in which the music was typically German.
-Gradually, the ‘Europeanisation’ of Greek music introduced Romantic prototypes, accompanied by the official language of the newly-founded Greek stated, which was the formalised Kathareuousa.
-The so-called folk tradition of the ‘slavery years’ was totally abolished; urban music was officially ‘cleansed’ from any ‘Eastern’ influences; and finally, Byzantine Ecclesiastic tradition and folk creations were gradually left aside from the National-formal music production.
-The same logic expanded in the use of musical instruments: within the 19th century former ‘Eastern’ or ‘folk’ musical instruments were replaced by popular Western instruments such as the violin, the clarinet and the piano (Tsamparas 2003, 424-5).
+This goal was satisfied through the reproduction of Westernised melodies dressed up with Greek lyrics, for example, the first Greek military marches, in which the music was typically German.
+Gradually, the ‘Europeanisation’ of Greek music introduced Romantic prototypes, accompanied by the official language of the newly founded Greek state, the formalised Katharevousa.
+The so-called folk tradition of the ‘slavery years’ was completely abolished; urban music was officially ‘cleansed’ of any ‘Eastern’ influences; and, finally, Byzantine Ecclesiastic tradition and folk creations were gradually left aside in the National-formal music production.
+The same logic was extended to musical instruments: in the 19th century, former ‘Eastern’ or ‘folk’ instruments were replaced by popular Western instruments such as the violin, clarinet, and piano (Tsamparas 2003, 424-5).

-The promotion of opera in the newly-founded Greek state was harmonised with the broader pursuits of Romanticism.
-In an ideological level, Romanticism promoted the idea of National independence and the cultivation of National consciousness; both elements were absolutely essential for the survival of the modern Greek nation-state at the beginning of its creation.
+The promotion of opera in the newly founded Greek state was in harmony with the broader aims of Romanticism.
+On an ideological level, Romanticism promoted the idea of National independence and the cultivation of National consciousness; both were essential to the survival of the modern Greek nation-state at the beginning of its creation.
 For the nation-state, the welcoming of the opera in Greece meant a simultaneous adoption of the broader ethnic visions proposed by European Romanticism.
-Of course, the Westernisation and ‘Europeanisation’ of National music was an official state-pursuit, and meant a conscious and full Westernisation of Greek art.
-This approach appeared for the first time in Athens and was supported by both Heptanesian composers (e.g. Carrer and Xyndas) and composers of the Greek National School (e.g. Kalomoires, Varvolis and Rhiades) (Gregoriou 2003, 346-8).
+Of course, the Westernisation and ‘Europeanisation’ of National music were official state pursuits and meant a conscious and complete Westernisation of Greek art.
+This approach first appeared in Athens and was supported by both Heptanesian composers (e.g., Carrer and Xyndas) and composers of the Greek National School (e.g., Kalomoires, Varvolis, and Rhiades) (Gregoriou 2003, 346-8).

-The shift towards Western Romanticism in 19th century Greece was further strengthened by the ideas of European Enlightenment, which dictated a broader scholarly interest in ancient Greece.
+The shift towards Western Romanticism in 19th-century Greece was further strengthened by the ideas of the European Enlightenment, which dictated a broader scholarly interest in ancient Greece.
 During the early days of the Greek nation-state, archaeologists recovered two abstracts of an ancient Delphic Hymn to Apollo, which shifted the academic interest towards ancient Greek music.
-During that time, there appeared the first concerts of ‘ancient Greek’ music in Athens, which were being performed with replicas of ancient musical instruments re-produced in Western Europe.
-Through these performances, Western ‘artistic’ elements were re-introduced in Greek music, this time reviving supposed ancient Greek traditions.
-This approach determined that any shift towards ancient Greek music traditions had to be according to the Western interpretations of the ancient Greek past (Romanou 2003, 384-5).
+During that time, the first concerts of ‘ancient Greek’ music appeared in Athens, performed with replicas of ancient musical instruments reproduced in Western Europe.
+Through these performances, Western ‘artistic’ elements were reintroduced in Greek music, this time reviving supposed ancient Greek traditions.
+This approach determined that any shift towards ancient Greek musical traditions had to be in line with Western interpretations of the ancient Greek past (Romanou 2003, 384-5).

-The final role in the evolution of modern Greek ‘artistic’ music was played by Greek musicians educated in Western music styles, who either arrived in Athens from the Easter territories, or the Heptanese.
-In the first case, the phenomenon is scholarly known as ‘Europeanisation from the East’; it relates to the arrival of Greek-speaking musicians from Asia Minor, which took place in the early-mid 19th century.
-During that period, the Greek communities of Asia Minor had already assimilated Western musical influences due to the commercial contacts between the coastal cities of the Ottoman Empire and the large European capitals.
+The final role in the evolution of modern Greek ‘artistic’ music was played by Greek musicians educated in Western music styles, who either arrived in Athens from the Eastern territories, or the Heptanese.
+In the first case, the phenomenon is well known as ‘Europeanisation from the East’; it refers to the arrival of Greek-speaking musicians from Asia Minor in the early to mid-19th century.
+During that period, the Greek communities of Asia Minor had already assimilated Western musical influences through commercial contacts between the coastal cities of the Ottoman Empire and the large European capitals.
 Other influences from the West had arrived in the Ottoman world through various networks of Catholic proselytism.
-The youths of the rich bourgeois of Asia Minor, such as Manolis Kalomoires, attended non-Greek-speaking ‘Westernised’ schools, and after that, they continued their studies in various European capitals (Romanou 2003, 384-5).
+The youths of the rich bourgeoisie of Asia Minor, such as Manolis Kalomoires, attended non-Greek-speaking ‘Westernised’ schools and later continued their studies in various European capitals (Romanou 2003, 384-5).

-The arrival of Heptanesian musicians in Athens was a different case compared to the Eastern Greeks.
-The Heptanisian composers had already studied the Greek patriotic thematology from the beginning of the War of Independence in Mainland Greece and they were already using the Greek Demotic language in Westernised compositions.
-In the newly-funded Greek state, many Heptanesian musicians were appointed directors of music academies (e.g. Demetrius Digenis), or they introduced Heptanisian ‘artistic’ genres in the Athenian musical and theatrical scenes (e.g. Paulus Carrer and Spyridon Philiskos Samaras).
+The arrival of Heptanesian musicians in Athens was different from that of the Eastern Greeks.
+The Heptanisian composers had already studied the Greek patriotic thematology from the beginning of the War of Independence in Mainland Greece, and they were already using the Greek Demotic language in Westernised compositions.
+In the newly-founded Greek state, many Heptanesian musicians were appointed directors of music academies (e.g., Demetrius Digenis), or they introduced Heptanesian ‘artistic’ genres into the Athenian musical and theatrical scenes (e.g., Paulus Carrer and Spyridon Philiskos Samaras).
 Paulus Carrer, in particular, was also innovative for his time.
 He not only exploited the patriotic thematology in two of his operas, Markos Botsaris (Μάρκοσ Μπότσαρης) and Kyra Phrosyne (Κυρά-Φροσύνη), but also introduced the ‘ancient’ thematology in his opera Marathon-Salamis, which included elements of German Neoclassicism and French Naturalism (Xanthoudakis 1999, 247-9).

-Under the above circumstances, the National music of the modern Greek state lost contact with the anonymous folk tradition and became synonymous with Western education and Western influences from specific musicians.
+Under the above circumstances, the National music of the modern Greek state lost contact with the anonymous folk tradition and became synonymous with Western education and the influence of specific musicians.
 Of course, the Westernisation of Greek National music was not that simple because its main representatives belonged to different Schools.
 Manolis Kalomoires (1883-1962), who grew up in Smyrna and was a ‘Westernised’ Eastern Greek musician, developed his National ideas during studies in Vienna.
-Kalomoires believed that National Greek music should have been based on German influences, and not the Italian influences that were previously promoted by the Heptanesian composers.
-This was also the reason why he used to mock the Heptanesian School and call the Heptanesian musicians ‘Italians’.
+Kalomoires believed that National Greek music should have been based on German rather than Italian influences, as previously promoted by the Heptanesian composers.
+This was also why he used to mock the Heptanesian School and call its musicians ‘Italians’.
 During the 19th century, his ideas were officially adopted by the National Odeon, the state’s highest music academy, and were finally established in music education throughout Greece during the mid-war period (Romanou 2003, 397-9).

-The establishment of Kalomoires’ ideas were also enhanced by the cultural and political climate of that time.
-Many German Philellenes had already promoted an admiration and enthusiasm towards Greek culture in Europe even earlier that be beginning of the Greek War of Independence.
-After the foundation of the modern Greek nation-state, such Philellenes offered scholarships to young Greek students in order to study music and the arts in German-speaking institutions.
+The establishment of Kalomoires’ ideas was also enhanced by the cultural and political climate of that time.
+Many German Philhellenes had already promoted admiration and enthusiasm for Greek culture in Europe before the Greek War of Independence.
+After the foundation of the modern Greek nation-state, such Philhellenes offered scholarships to young Greek students to study music and the arts at German-speaking institutions.
 In relation to his ideological perceptions, Kalomoires adopted the approaches of German Romanticism and Romantic Symbolism, which he then introduced in his music to support the pursuits of the ultimate Greek National vision, the Great Idea (Μεγάλη Ιδέα).
 His operas The Mother’s Ring (Το δαχτυλίδι της Μανας), The First-Creator (Ο Πρωτομάστορας) and The Symphony of Courage (Η Συμφωνία της Λεβεντιάς) promoted the vision of liberty for the ‘enslaved lands’, which was part of the broader National ideology of the time (Romanou 2003, 397-9).

 The necessity of a Greek music tied to National ideology had also been suggested by George Labelet (1875-1945) and Dionysius Lauragas (1860-1941) in 1901; however, both Heptanesian musicians believed that such National music should have been based on Demotic music, which was part of the oral folk tradition of the 19th century.
-Kalomoires modified their views and suggested a new National music-language, which would not grasp on the folk motifs and the incomplete or randomly placed verses of the Greek Demotic music.
-Instead, he suggested a National music-language with clearly-defined structural elements, such as rhythms and scales, which associated with Western ‘rhetoric’ music.
-Kalomoires definitely knew that the features of Demotic music, or any other genre of folk music, were easily modified to ‘rhetoric’ elements.
+Kalomoires modified their views and suggested a new National music-language that would not be based on folk motifs or the incomplete or randomly placed verses of Greek Demotic music.
+Instead, he suggested a National music-language with clearly defined structural elements, such as rhythms and scales, associated with Western ‘rhetoric’ music.
+Kalomoires definitely knew that the features of Demotic music, or any other genre of folk music, were easily modified to ‘rhetorical’ elements.
 This was the case with German and French National music production of the same period, which introduced folk modifications.
-Such modifications were also promoted by Kalomoires during his teaching years in the National Music Academy, and were adopted by the next generations of musicians of the National School.
-The final prevalence of Kalomoires’ ideas in modern Greek ‘artistic’ music were most likely due to two reasons.
+Such modifications were also promoted by Kalomoires during his teaching years at the National Music Academy and adopted by the next generations of musicians at the National School.
+The final prevalence of Kalomoires’ ideas in modern Greek ‘artistic’ music was most likely due to two reasons.
 Firstly, because he promoted a poetic Nationalism, which was simultaneously supported by other Greek scholars of that time, such as the poet Kostis Palamas (1895-1943) and the writer Yiannis Psycharis (1854-1929).
 This poetic Nationalism was different compared to the Nationalism promoted by George Labelet, which has been characterised as ‘Metaxic’ (associated with the Metaxas dictatorship between 1936 and 1941).
 Secondly, because Kalomoires’ works, which supported poetic Nationalism, were and still are of unquestionable musical quality, and have received continuous popular appreciation (Xanthoudakis 1999, 249).

 The final developments of the 20th century

 Greek ‘artistic’ music of the early 20th century was strongly influenced by the ideas of Kalomoires and his students, who continued the musical pursuits of the National School.
 Marios Varvoglis (1885-1967), Petros Petrides (1892-1977) and Aemilios Rhiades (1880-1935) continued the composition of Greek themes based on French and German music prototypes until the middle of the 20th century.
-The ideological background of the National School was finally passed on to relatively recent composers such as Georgios Sklavos (1888-1976), Georgios Ponirides (1887 or 1892-1982) and Andreas Nezerites (1897-1980).
-Next to the National composers, there appeared individual musicians, who did not participate in the debate regarding the foreign influences on Greek National music, yet they were influential in the evolution of Greek ‘artistic’ music in general.
+The ideological background of the National School was finally passed on to relatively recent composers such as Georgios Sklavos (1888-1976), Georgios Poniridis (1887 or 1892-1982) and Andreas Nezerites (1897-1980).
+Next to the National composers, individual musicians appeared who did not participate in the debate over foreign influences on Greek National music, yet they were influential in the evolution of Greek ‘artistic’ music in general.
 One of them was Nikos Skalkotas (1904-1945), who had previously studied in Germany and had assimilated influences from almost every Greek composer until the mid-war period.
 Despite his young age, Skalkotas literally produced the Golden Section between Demotic music and various Western genres, which were followed by his contemporaries.
-A sample of his work included thirty-six traditional Greek dances composed for symphonic orchestra and eight variations of a single folk song composed for piano, violin and cello (Romanou 2003, 400-5).
+A sample of his work included 36 traditional Greek dances composed for symphonic orchestra and 8 variations of a single folk song composed for piano, violin, and cello (Romanou 2003, 400-5).

-The period between 1920 and 1925 could be regarded as the period of the great peak of Greek ‘artistic’ music.
-It was characterised by a modernisation of the existing music repertoire, which was enriched by the influences of various foreign and local composers, associated with a variety of music genres.
-The music director and pianist Demetrius Metropoulos (1896-1960) probably was the most inspiring musician of that period.
+The period between 1920 and 1925 could be regarded as the height of Greek ‘artistic’ music.
+It was characterised by the modernisation of the existing music repertoire, enriched by the influence of various foreign and local composers, spanning a variety of music genres.
+The music director and pianist Demetrius Metropoulos (1896-1960) was probably the most inspiring musician of that period.
 At the same time, there were the first attempts by newly-funded Greek record companies, such as Odeon and Columbia, to ‘popularise’ what was seen as ‘good music’ and to promote the work of ‘artistic’ composers.
-The first radio broadcasting of Greek ‘artistic’ music was in 1930, which marked the beginning of the popularisation of this music genre to a wide audience (Romanou 2003, 406-7).
+The first radio broadcast of Greek ‘artistic’ music occurred in 1930, marking its popularisation among a wide audience (Romanou 2003, 406-7).

 After the Second World War, Greek ‘artistic’ music was influenced by the broader social and political developments in Europe.
-The Cold War and the Western aversion to Communism, the political isolation of the Soviet Union and the Warsaw Pact, and the break between modernity and tradition within the West, promoted a worldwide music-shift towards ‘radical innovations’.
-What was believed to be ‘artistic’ was converted to what was seen as new, exotic, different and innovative.
+The Cold War and the Western aversion to Communism, the political isolation of the Soviet Union and the Warsaw Pact, and the break between modernity and tradition within the West, promoted a worldwide music shift towards ‘radical innovations’.
+What was believed to be ‘artistic’ was redefined as new, exotic, different, and innovative.
 The first new tendencies appeared in the Greek music stage during the 1950s and were characterised by the features of the Western Avant-Garde movement.
-Two of the most important Greek composer of the Avant-Garde were Iannis Xenakis (1922-2001) and Yiannis Christou (1926-1969).
-During the Colonel’s Dictatorship (1967-1974) the Greek music scene was dominated by two independent movements of ‘artistic’ music.
-The first one by Mikis Theodorakis (1925-2021), was characterised by a left-wing reactionism, which promoted the ‘resistance’ features of ‘artistic’ music and its relationship with social pursuits and class struggle.
-The second one by Manos Chatzidakis (1925-1994), was characterised by the collapse between the strict boundaries of Greek music genres, which previously dictated that ‘artistic’ music was supposed to be limited to an ‘elite’ audience (Romanou 2003, 408-10).
+Two of the most important Greek composers of the Avant-Garde were Iannis Xenakis (1922-2001) and Yiannis Christou (1926-1969).
+During the Colonel’s Dictatorship (1967-1974), the Greek music scene was dominated by two independent movements of ‘artistic’ music.
+The first one by Mikis Theodorakis (1925-2021) was characterised by a left-wing reactionism, which promoted the ‘resistance’ features of ‘artistic’ music and its relationship with social pursuits and class struggle.
+The second one by Manos Chatzidakis (1925-1994) was characterised by the collapse between the strict boundaries of Greek music genres, which previously dictated that ‘artistic’ music was supposed to be limited to an ‘elite’ audience (Romanou 2003, 408-10).

-During the Dictatorship and despite the efforts towards modernisation and popularisation of Greek ‘artistic’ music, the entire genre became a carrier of political ideology.
+During the Dictatorship, despite efforts to modernise and popularise Greek ‘artistic’ music, the entire genre became a carrier of political ideology.
 After the collapse of the Dictatorship, the political parties of the new democratic regime followed the example of Mikis Theodorakis and sponsored the production of political music for mass consumption; such songs were written and composed by party-funded composers of popular acceptance, and stood away from the principles of previous ‘artistic’ movements.
 Furthermore, the late Avant-Garde ‘artistic’ music received an academic character, particularly towards the end of the 20th century.
 Its compositions were almost exclusively tonic, which means they were organised around specific sound-repetitions or ‘beats’.
-Furthermore, they were based on European Avant-Garde prototypes, dressed up with certain idiomatic elements from the preceding National School and selective features from different traditional dance-music genres (Romanou 2003, 411).
+Furthermore, they were based on European Avant-Garde prototypes, adorned with certain idiomatic elements from the preceding National School and selective features from various traditional dance-music genres (Romanou 2003, 411).

 Summary and conclusions

-The Greek ‘artistic’ music of the 18th century followed the Western European developments, adopting its semiology, methodology and typology.
-The composers of the Heptanesian School were influenced by the Venetian traditions of Crete and by the traditions of Italian opera; they borrowed artistic elements from both traditions in order to create compositions in the Greek language, the themes of which were mainly patriotic.
-The character of Heptanesian ‘artistic’ music was forged under the humanitarian education of the Heptanesian composers; the developments following the European Enlightenment; and the distance that was purposely kept between the composers and the preceding Byzantine tradition.
+The Greek ‘artistic’ music of the 18th century followed Western European developments, adopting its semiotics, methodology, and typology.
+The composers of the Heptanesian School were influenced by Venetian Crete's traditions and by Italian opera; they borrowed artistic elements from both traditions to create compositions in Greek, with themes mainly patriotic.
+The character of Heptanesian ‘artistic’ music was forged through the humanitarian education of Heptanesian composers, developments following the European Enlightenment, and the distance purposely maintained between the composers and the preceding Byzantine tradition.

-After the foundation of the modern Greek nation-state in the early 19th century, the Europeanisation of Greek ‘artistic’ music was enhanced by the ideology of Romanticism and the need for the creation of a National music.
-The production of such music dictated a clear cut with Demotic music, Ecclesiastic music and other traditional genres.
-The ideas of early Romanticism were promoted through the production of operas in the capital city of Athens, which were composed by Heptanesian and ‘Westernised’ Eastern-Greek composers.
-The founder of the Greek National Music School was Manolis Kalomoires, who supported German tendencies in music and rejected any form of Italian influence, which associated with the Heptanesian composers.
-Although some Heptanesian composers had suggested a National music based on Demotic prototypes, at the end, the ideas by Kalomoires dominated the Greek music scene, which suggested a National music based on Germanised ‘Demotic-style’ features.
-Few Heptanesian composers, such as Paulus Carrer, adopted and combined music elements from the contemporary developments in France and Germany.
+After the foundation of the modern Greek nation-state in the early 19th century, the Europeanisation of Greek ‘artistic’ music was enhanced by the ideology of Romanticism and the need to create a National music.
+The production of such music marked a clear distinction from Demotic music, Ecclesiastic music, and other traditional genres.
+The ideas of early Romanticism were promoted through the production of operas in the capital city of Athens, composed by Heptanesian and ‘Westernised’ Eastern Greek composers.
+The founder of the Greek National Music School was Manolis Kalomoires, who supported German tendencies in music and rejected any Italian influence associated with the Heptanesian composers.
+Although some Heptanesian composers had suggested a National music based on Demotic prototypes, in the end, the ideas by Kalomoires dominated the Greek music scene, which suggested a National music based on Germanised ‘Demotic-style’ features.
+A few Heptanesian composers, such as Paulus Carrer, adopted and combined music elements from the contemporary developments in France and Germany.

-The balance between Western and Demotic traditions was first seen in the compositions by Nikos Skalkotas in the beginning of the 20th century.
-From 1925 onwards, ‘artistic’ music was promoted to a large audience due to the record industry and the radio broadcastings.
+The balance between Western and Demotic traditions was first seen in the compositions by Nikos Skalkotas at the beginning of the 20th century.
+From 1925 onwards, ‘artistic’ music was promoted to a large audience through the record industry and radio broadcasts.
 This spread made clear that ‘artistic’ music was no longer limited to the social elites.
-Even though the National School dominated the 20th century, composers such as Iannis Xenakis, introduced the most recent developments of the Avant-Garde movement.
+Even though the National School dominated the 20th century, composers such as Iannis Xenakis introduced the latest developments in the Avant-Garde movement.
 This adoption verified the Western affiliations of modern Greek ‘artistic’ music and its ability to integrate innovative features from the latest European developments.
-During the mid 20th century, Manos Chatzidakis was the first composer to challenge the boundaries between ‘artistic’ and ‘folk’; at the same time, Mikis Theodorakis exploited the developments in modern Greek ‘artistic’ music to promote the new political ideology of the Greek Left.
+During the mid-20th century, Manos Chatzidakis was the first composer to challenge the boundaries between ‘artistic’ and ‘folk’; at the same time, Mikis Theodorakis exploited the developments in modern Greek ‘artistic’ music to promote the new political ideology of the Greek Left.

 During the last years of the 20th century, the persistence in the production of political compositions with wide public reception downgraded the character of modern Greek ‘artistic’ music.
 Although the Avant-Garde movement continued, its character became academic and eclectic, probably because of the latest international developments and cultural Globalisation.